JiyuanZhanglalala/Web-Scraping-/README.md

 # When you are runing the code, if you see this error message:
 This version of ChromeDriver only supports Chrome version 91 Current browser version is 90.0.4430.85 with binary path C:\Program Files (x86)\Google\Chrome\Application\chrome.exe

+Then you need go the erbsite above to download new version of the chrome driver